Admiral-Fish/CitraRNG/README.md

  3. Download the latest release of Citra: https://citra-emu.org/download/
  4. Copy all the `.py` files in the `CitraRNG` folder of this repo into `<your Citra directory>/scripting`
  5. Open Citra and your Pokemon game, and load your save file
- 6. Double-click the `main.py` file to run the script
+ 6. Double-click the `citrarng.py` file to run the script
  	  * Note: If this does not work then right click `main.py` and select `Edit with IDLE`.
 Make sure that you open with Python 3.7 if you have both Python2 and Python3 installed.
 Then hit `F5` to run the script.

- ## Known Issues
-  * None currently.
-Please report problems by creating a Github Issue.
+XY and ORAS require a patch to work.
+This does not modify the gamecode in anyway that would result in illegal pokemon.
+All it does is write the initial seed of the game to a unused part of memory that the script has access to later.
+You can read this [guide](https://pokemonrng.com/guides/tools/en/Using%20IPS%20Patches%20with%20Luma%20and%20Citra/) for information on how to setup the patch correctly.

 ## Credits

  * EverOddish for their [great example](https://github.com/EverOddish/PokeStreamer-Tools/) of how to use scripting in Citra